 - Lifestyle modification

-- This course is a non-credit, extracurricular opportunity.
+This course is a non-credit, extracurricular opportunity.
 This is a strenuous and time consuming course, particularly for students who have not yet had specific human science courses, such as anatomy and physiology.
-Students can expect to be in class 6 hours per week and commit 2-3 hours outside of class to be successful in this course and preparation for the ACE certification.
-Homework includes daily quizzes, reflection papers, writing workout programs, observing a personal training session.
-In-class assignments include a mock training session and learning how to conduct fitness and functional assessments.
+Homework includes chapter quizzes, reflection papers, writing workout programs, and conducting a mock training session.

-- Registration is open to the first 15 applicants.
+- The course is available to the first 15 registrants.

 The next course is offered as needed and may be offered Spring 2023 or Summer 2023.